THE TIPI RAISERS

 Picture

 In alignment with the Indigenous wisdom of reciprocity and gift economies, all Tipi Raiser's events and programs are FREE.
-We believe that those who join us on our mission receive the gift that is inherent in that experience and that they will give back to the best of their ability - in this way, we can all stay in balance.
+We trust that those who join us on our mission receive the gift that is inherent in that experience and that they will give back to the best of their ability - in this way, we can all stay in balance.

 "When a society loses the sacred - when everything has a monetary value, the commoditization of human life cannibalizes itself."
 Basil Brave Heart